 Experts on long-term consultancy projects with more limited availabilities are advised to request in principle agreement from their current clients.

 This measure is taken to maintain an effective roster and ensure a high rate of availability among its members.

 Self-employed experts or independent consultants are also required to provide a Recommendation Form.
-Should you not have a supervisor, this form may be completed by the most recent client you have provided services to.
+Should you not have a supervisor, this form may be completed by the most recent client to which you have provided services.

 Should this not be possible, we will also accept a Supervisor Recommendation Form completed by your most recent previous supervisor.

 The purpose of the Supervisor Recommendation Form is to get an informed recommendation from a person who is in a position to evaluate your work and your skills in a work setting.